Addressing issues where human rights have gone wrong

 Why we care

 There are lessons from the past — and we don’t have to go too far back — which teach us all that censorship, totalitarianism of the left or the right, turning our collective or individual backs on human mistreatment leads to human and environmental disaster.
-Don’t watch this video if you don’t have a strong stomach.
-It’s not pleasant.
-Let’s all make sure this never happens again.

 There is an increasing trend of professional journals to ban studies that do not confirm to political correctness.
 We believe that professional journals should concentrate on peer reviews, not on whether something is politically acceptable.
 Without the willingness to be extreme, and to reveal uncomfortable truths, we would still be thinking the earth is flat, with the sun going around it.